Consonance/consonance/pancancer-arch-3/README.md

 It then monitors the results queue to see when jobs fail or finish.

-Finally, for failed or finished workflows, it informats the VM about finished VMs that can be terminated.
+Finally, for failed or finished workflows, it informs the Container provisioner about finished VMs that can be terminated.

     java -cp target/PanCancerArch3-1.0.0-SNAPSHOT.jar info.pancancer.arch3.coordinator.Coordinator --config conf/config.json